Get 20% OFF for your first month with the Starter Plan – Start today 🎉

-Since two years, MailReach has gathered and analyzed the data of dozens of thousands of deliverability tests.
+Since two years, MailReach has gathered and analyzed the data of dozens of thousands of email deliverability tests.
+This analysis helped us list the most frequent causes of landing in the spam folder in 2025.

-These causes are related to authentication, your content, your way of sending emails, your sending reputation.
+These causes are related to email authentication, your email content, your way of sending emails, your sender reputation.

 At the end of the article, we list the best solutions to help you land back in inbox instead of the junk folder.

-Not having the SPF and DKIM records properly set up in your DNS zone can make you send your emails directly to spam.
-We see that happen every day.
+Not having the SPF and DKIM records properly set up in your DNS zone can alert spam filters and lead your emails directly to spam.
+We see this happening every day at MailReach.

-But you need to set those up properly to avoid authentication problems that can lead to landing in the trash folder.
+You have to set those up properly to avoid email authentication problems that directly lead to landing in the spam folders.

 DMARC is not a game changer for now but we recommend you to set it up as well.